 The other main hiking base in the Alpujarras is Trevélez, famous for its cured hams.
 At 1,476 metres above sea level it is the highest village in Andalucía and ideal for drying the ham.
 Try Jamòn Serrano at any of the many bars, which have hams handing from the ceiling.

 The Tropical Coast.
-After days of hiking, culture and history in Sierra Nevada, it is back to civilization – for a couple of days in Almunècar on the Costa Tropical, an hour’s drive east of Malaga.
-Here Bahia Tropical is an excellent reminder that hotel life by the sea after all has its pros.
+After days of hiking, culture and history in Sierra Nevada, it is back to civilization – for a couple of days in Almunècar on the Costa Tropical or Malaga area on Costa del Sol.
+However, Bahia Tropical in Almunècar is an excellent reminder that hotel life by the sea after all has its pros.

 Almunècar is a rather small coastal town with charming and narrow streets, also historic with reminders from both Roman and Moorish times.
 Just take a look at “El Salazon” – a market that a few thousand years ago provided the empire with salted fish.

 Eat with locals.
 Both in Sierra Nevada and on the coast, the local population is incredibly hospitable.
 The mountain people are a rare reminder that the area is both a bit mysterious and not destroyed by mass tourism, a reminder that gets right in your face when returning to the developed coastal strip.
 Beef, lamb and chicken are the usual ingredients in an Andalusian meal, but add fish and seafood on the coast.
 Locals know where the best food is served.
 You always get space, although it may take some time.
 Whoever is waiting for something good does not wait in vain – and in the meanwhile you can enjoy a drink and tapas.